 7. Testing on multiple browsers:

 It is necessary to check the blog on different browsers especially Internet explorer, Safari, Firefox and Google Chrome.

 WordPress is an open source content management system which is very simple to use.
 Anybody can use it and can do amazing things with site, even if you have little knowledge of HTML or CSS.
 There is no need of webmaster for the modification of design and appearance of the blog.
 Yet, most of the developers ignore some of the basic steps when making the changes in the theme.
 The things mentioned above must be done when changing the theme of WordPress.

-This guest post is written by Emma, a professional Content Writer, Working with SEO Rank Smart A SEO Company Emma is working hard to spread knowledge of current SEO Statics, among the reader.
-Visit Author’s Website.
+This article is written by Emma, a professional Content Writer, Working with SEO Rank Smart A SEO Company Emma is working hard to spread knowledge of current SEO Statics, among the reader.

 Disclosure: Some of our article may contain some sponsored or affiliate link.
 This means if you use any of those links and make any purchase, we will get a very small commission.